 A high temperature or chills and aches and pains, which can sometimes make you feel like you’re coming down with the flu.

 See your GP to find out what treatment you need and prevent your mastitis from getting worse.

-Resting up and drinking plenty of fluids helps to ease mastitis, plus applying cold compresses will soothe sore and inflamed nipples, so try keeping a cloth in the freezer instead of the fridge to make sure it stays cold for longer.
+Resting up and drinking plenty of fluids helps to ease mastitis, plus applying cold compresses will soothe sore and inflamed nipples and glands, so try keeping a cloth in the freezer instead of the fridge to make sure it stays cold for longer.
 Some mums might find anti-inflammatories such as Ibuprofen helpful to reduce swelling.

 Although it might seem like the last thing you want to do, regular breastfeeding is an important part of your recovery.

 ‘It’s vital that you continue to breastfeed in order to get rid of the blockage,’ says Geraldine.
 Blocked breast milk can lead to infection or cause painful abscesses in the breast.

 When you develop mastitis, your milk can become saltier and some babies might not feed as well as they did before, which might cause a drop in your milk supply.
 Expressing your milk every three hours will help counterbalance the drop and ensure you don’t oversupply.